Do I have to attend court?

 Get help with County Court judgments and other debts

-If you've received a CCJ and aren’t sure what to do, we can help.
-Take two minutes to answer a few simple questions, so we can understand the best way to help you. to get expert advice now.
+Take two minutes to answer a few simple questions, so we can find the best help for you.